SocketDotTech/socket-docs/docs/call-contracts.md

 Let us compare both of these to understand the key differences:

-- The `mint` function in the `SimpleToken` onchain contract uses `onlyOwner` modifier to ensure only the `SimpleTokenAppGateway` contract can call those functions from the offchainVM;
+- The `mint` function in the `SuperToken` onchain contract uses `onlyOwner` modifier to ensure only the `SuperTokenAppGateway` contract can call those functions from the offchainVM;
-- The `mint` function in the `SimpleTokenAppGateway` has an `async` modifier;
+- The `mint` function in the `SuperTokenAppGateway` has an `async` modifier;
 - The `async` modifier in the `mint` function enables asynchronous onchain operations;
-- The `SimpleTokenAppGateway` contract instance calls the the onchain contract using a `forwarder` address;
+- The `SuperTokenAppGateway` contract instance calls the the onchain contract using a `forwarder` address;

 SOCKET's offchainVM works with special `forwarder` contract addresses that are deployed automatically when you [deploy](/deploy) your onchain contracts and handle the forwarding of calls to the appropriate chain and address.